 I do not know if you guys feel the same way but for me, there are those rare days , the days you feel nostalgic, reminiscing about your long gone teenage years and wanting to head back to the place you use to ‘lepak’ at after school hours and simply spend the hour/day drowning in that feel.
 You guys feel that way at times?
 Yea, I did, which was why I decided to head to Central Market.
-I literally spent 5 days a week at Central Market, waiting around till my tuition class started.
+I literally spent 5 days a week at Central Market, waiting around for my tuition class to start.

 This eatery is certainly bigger than Old China Cafe but exudes the similar feel.
 It takes you back in time, ages ago.
-Right outside the door/entrance, you would see tourist walking around , looking through cloths, moving from one stall to another and on this side of the door, you would get calm, relaxed, quiet feel.
+Right outside the door/entrance, you would see tourist walking around , looking through clothes, moving from one stall to another and on this side of the door, you would get calm, relaxed, quiet feel.
 It was weird, different but totally awesome, especially when you sit near the entrance as oppose to the inner park of the eatery, where it is highly likely your view of the entrance will be blocked.
 Very time capsule-like, as soon as you step in, you are in a different realm while being able to still see whats happening on the outside and people going about their day.

 Bubur Cha Cha, 6.90 ringgit + Nyonya Belacan Fried Rice, 16.90 ringgit + Mee Siam, 16.90 ringgit